benedmo/fact-check-finder/readme.md

 - [Auto-syncing options](#auto-syncing-options).
 - [Auto-publishing](#publishing) with auto-versioning and support for manual releases.
 - [Extensive configuration documentation](#configuration).

-## Getting started

-### 1️⃣ Create your own copy

-1. Click [<kbd>Use this template</kbd>](https://github.com/fregante/browser-extension-template/generate) to make a copy of your own. 😉

-Note: When you create a repository from the template, the [Template Clenup](.github/workflows/template-cleanup.yml) workflow will be triggered to delete and edit template-specific resources.
-Wait a moment until the workflow finishes (you will see a commit pushed with 'Template cleanup' message).

 ### 🛠 Build locally